Forbid

 Jasher 29:13-15

-And Esau dwelt in the land of Seir 6 months without seeing his father and mother, and afterward Esau took his wives and rose up and returned to the land of Canaan, and Esau placed his 2 wives in his father’s house in Hebron.
+Esau lived in the land of Seir for 6 months without seeing his parents.
+Then he took his wives and returned to the land of Canaan, placing both wives in his father’s house in Hebron.

-And the wives of Esau vexed and provoked Isaac and Rebecca with their works, for they walked not in the ways of the Lord, but served their father’s gods of wood and stone as their father had taught them, and they were more wicked than their father.
-And they went according to the evil desires of their hearts, and they sacrificed and burnt incense to the Baalim, and Isaac and Rebecca became weary of them.
+Esau’s wives upset Isaac and Rebekah with their actions.
+They did not follow the ways of the Lord but instead served their father’s gods—idols of wood and stone—just as he had taught them.
+They were even more wicked than their father, following their own evil desires.
+They offered sacrifices and burned incense to the Baalim.
+Isaac and Rebekah grew weary because of them.

 Rising Action